Meet Jared or as we call him The JayRod. He’s the head of this crazy family (or at least we let him think so).

 He is a softy (his feelings get hurt very easily) but he is not a wimp.
 It takes a lot to upset him and he almost never makes anything about himself.
 He learned acceptance at an early age and has no problem being on the back burner- (otherwise known as- sibling of childhood cancer).

-Brody was only a year old when his sister was diagnosed and because of this he has spent all of his life not only waiting for the storm to pass, but also making everyone else feel better.
+Brody was only a year old when his sister was diagnosed and because of this he has spent his entire life not only waiting for the storm to pass, but also making everyone else feel better.
 Somewhere along the line he learned that he had an amazing gift, the ability to shift the mood of a room.
 He his gift appropriately and often.

 Brody has profound wisdom, and vocabulary for a child his age and often shocks us with his conversation skills.